the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 Depending on the resources you have for the event, consider having a member of staff whose role is to provide guidance to people with lived experience who want support navigating the location.
 This can have different applications depending on your event, for example, you may have someone posted in the parking lot to help direct attendees to accessible parking bays, or it may also mean having someone available at the registration area who can accompany an attendee to a specific location.

-> Where an inaccessible venue can present barriers that hinder participation and severely limit the ability of people with lived experience to engage in your event, a universally inclusive venue can make your attendees feel comfortable, supported, and welcomed.